 - e.
 If, after following all of the above procedures, the dispute cannot be resolved, there must be an internal meeting to discuss the next course of action.
-The meeting may include, Project Manager/End User, Department Director, Assistant County Administrator, Legal and Administration.
+The meeting may include the Project Manager/End User, Department Director, Assistant County Administrator, Legal and Administration.
 This meeting will be documented by the Procurement Services Department.
 A determination of contract termination recommendation may be made at this meeting.
-Contract termination may also involve liquidated damages, and bond issues which must be resolved prior to a contract termination recommendation being brought to the Board. - f.
+Contract termination may also involve liquidate damages, and bond issues which must be resolved prior to a contract termination recommendation being brought to the Board. - f.
 If all avenues of dispute resolution have been exhausted and a decision to recommend a termination of contract has been made, the following will apply: If contract was approved by the Board of County Commissioners, an agenda item must be prepared outlining the actions taken and the justification for termination.
 This agenda item will be presented to the Board of County Commissioners for final action.
 A letter must be sent by Procurement Services Department to notify the Contractor of the recommended action and the date of the Board meeting.
 This letter must be copied to the Project Manager/End User, Department Director, Assistant County Administrator, Legal, and Administration.
-If the contract was executed by the County Administrator along with the reasons for terminate in writing.